 There are pouches for utensils on the outside as well.

-This is a great choice for transporting hot or cold foods to parties and holiday gatherings.
-You can count on this tool to keep your hot foods hot and your cold foods cold!
+This is an excellent choice for transporting hot or cold foods to parties and holiday gatherings.
+You can count on the Rachael Ray Lasagna Lugger to keep your hot foods hot and cold foods cold!

-A quality lasagna pan will work for many other baking projects such as roasts and casseroles.
+A high quality lasagna pan will work for many other baking projects such as roasts and casseroles.

-A deep dish lasagna pan is always a good investment even if you can cook less.
-Piling more and more in a shallow pan can make for a dangerous mess.
+A deep dish lasagna pan is always a good investment even if you aren’t topping it up every time because piling more and more in a shallow pan can make for a dangerous mess.

 No matter your ultimate decision, always keep your storage requirements in mind.